xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

 As soon as your lists/groups are ready, your store's users will be able to subscribe to them via the subscription form on the checkout and registration pages.
 Registered customers will be able to change their subscriptions (add more lists/groups or unsubscribe completely) via the Account details page.
 You as the store administrator will also be able to edit the subscription preferences of your store users by editing the profiles of these users via your X-Cart store's Admin area.

+After setting up your lists in MailChimp, you will be able to create and send [Campaigns](http://kb.mailchimp.com/campaigns).

 To make the most of MailChimp's e-commerce features, be sure to enable e-commerce link tracking when configuring your campaigns or automations to track purchases.
 To turn on e-commerce link tracking for a campaign, follow these steps:

    1. Navigate to the Setup step of the Campaign Builder.
    2. In the Tracking section, check the box next to E-commerce link tracking.

+This way you will be able to track individual visitors of your website attracted by your MailChimp campaigns, capture customers purchasing activity, and pass it all back to MailChimp.
+You will be able to view purchase details, conversions, and total sales on the Reports page in your MailChimp account.

+Note that MailChimp mailing lists support segmentation based on your subscribers' purchase activity: Orders amount (Biggest Spenders/Tiny spenders), Frequency of ordering (Frequent Buyers/We Miss You), Series of purchasing (after a specific product purchase).
+Based on your customers' purchasing activity, MailChimp will recommend products to your newsletter recipients.
+Every recipient will see a set of products that are more likely to be interesting particularly to them.

+With the advanced Email Automation capabilities of MailChimp, you will be able to set emails or series of emails to be sent to your customers right away as soon as they take particular actions in your store, i.e. just subscribed, abandoned cart, made a first purchase, bought any/specific product, bought product from some category.